Skip to content

 Call 2007

-Daniel was called to the Bar 16 years ago and has specialised in construction and engineering disputes for the last 13 years.
+Daniel has been practising for over 17 years, and has spent the last 14 years specialising in construction and engineering disputes.
 He has experience of litigation, arbitration, adjudication, and mediation.

 Daniel obtained a first-class undergraduate degree in law – coming top of his year – and went on to obtain a postgraduate construction engineering degree at the University of Cambridge (where he has since been invited to lecture).